TaleTown.Org multimedia witty and humorous English short stories and retold tales

 Learning business management becomes easy, when Sunny shows the benefits of being informed using a nun joke...

-Recent New Zealand immigrant Rosh takes his family out dining at an Auckland restaurant.
+Recent NZ immigrant Rosh takes his family out to dine at an Auckland restaurant.

 “Well, the teacher said she’ll give a chocolate fish to the child who can tell her, who the most famous man was, who ever lived," Josh replied.